 Financial Assistance for Flood Victims Also Available

-SACRAMENTO, CA (June 15, 2008) – Today California-based United Animal Nations (UAN) began deploying dozens of trained volunteers from across the Midwest to help care for animals who are displaced by the catastrophic flooding in Cedar Rapids, Iowa.
+SACRAMENTO, CA (July 7, 2008) – As of today, California-based United Animal Nations (UAN) has deployed 90 volunteers trained in emergency sheltering to Cedar Rapids to help care for animals displaced by the catastrophic flooding last month.

-Volunteers with UAN’s Emergency Animal Rescue Service (EARS) will care for animals who were evacuated or rescued at a temporary emergency shelter on the
+Volunteers with UAN’s Emergency Animal Rescue Service (EARS) have come from as far as Rhode Island, Virginia and British Columbia to care for hundreds of animals at a temporary emergency shelter on the Kirkwood Community College campus.

-“Our EARS volunteers are trained in emergency sheltering, and they are ready, willing and able to come to Cedar Rapids at a moment’s notice to help care for the animals who have been put in harm’s way by this disaster,” said Diann Wellman, a Regional Director for the EARS program who is at the shelter.
+“Our EARS volunteers are trained in emergency sheltering, and they are ready, willing and able to come to Cedar Rapids at a moment’s notice to help care for the animals who have been put in harm’s way by this disaster,” said Karen Brown, Director of Programs at UAN.

-UAN’s EARS volunteers will provide shelter management, routine animal care, and general upkeep and cleaning of the shelter for the duration of the situation.
+Distinguished by their red t-shirts, UAN’s EARS volunteers are providing shelter management, management of local volunteers, routine animal care, dog walking, pet reunification, and general upkeep and cleaning at the temporary shelter.
 Many of the EARS volunteers have significant experience operating emergency shelters and caring for animals during natural disasters.